Overview

 Participants may submit to one or more tracks:

-1. Full Multimodal: Uses all available inputs (cameras, history, map, and language instruction).
+1. Full Multimodal: Uses cameras, 2 seconds of history, map data, and language instruction.

-2. Language + History: Uses only historical trajectory and language instruction (no visual input).
+2. Language + History: Uses 2 seconds of history and language instruction only; visual input is not allowed.

-3. Ablation: Participants report results with and without language conditioning to demonstrate the instruction benefit.
+3. Ablation: Participants must report both with-language and without-language results under the same protocol to demonstrate the instruction benefit.

 Goals and Expected Outcomes